 However, in order to get a perfect chewy texture, we are going to use hard flour (bread flour) as well.
 Higher amounts of protein from this flour will produce gluten that will give to the dough the elasticity and the characteristic soft and chewy texture.
 Ultimately, this recipe calls for half whole heat and half hard flour.

 DURUM or SEMOLINA FLOUR

 Durum or semolina flour for rolling the dough is perfect for one very important reason.
 This flour’s texture is heavier and coarser than most milled flours.
 It won’t absorb the moisture of the dough for sure and won’t make the dough hard enough to roll.
 That’s how our pitas remain soft and chewy as the traditional pita bread should be.
-I highly recommend this step especially for whole wheat pita bread because it makes a lot of difference.
+I highly recommend this step, especially for whole wheat pita bread.
+It makes all the difference.

 We simply need a smooth but hard dough.
 Follow the instructions and add little water ONLY if the dough is too sticky.
 Don’t over knead the dough.
 If it is smooth enough, let it double its size and gluten will do the rest for you.

 Follow my instructions and don’t skip any ingredient.
 For example, if you don’t add vinegar, you won’t get the perfect elasticity I have already promised.
 Then, don’t put the blame on the poor blogger, please.